Samuel W. Ferguson

-Brigadier-General Samuel Wragg Ferguson (November 3, 1834 – February 3, 1917) was a senior officer of the Confederate States Army who commanded cavalry in the Western Theater of the American Civil War.
-After the civil war, Ferguson served as a member of the Mississippi River Commission.
+Samuel Wragg Ferguson (November 3, 1834 – February 3, 1917) was a senior officer of the Confederate States Army who commanded cavalry in the Western Theater of the American Civil War.
+After the war, Ferguson served as a member of the Mississippi River Commission.

 Early life and education

 Samuel Wragg Ferguson was born in Charleston, South Carolina, on November 3, 1834, to James, a planter, and Abby Ann (née Barker) Ferguson.
 Educated at a private school in Charleston, he entered the United States Military Academy in 1852 and graduated in 1857.
 Before graduation, he joined Colonel Albert Sidney Johnson's Utah Expedition.
 He then went to St. Louis to join his regiment.
 After the expedition, he was assigned to Fort Walla Walla in the Washington Territory, where he stayed from 1859 to 1860.
 This all changed when he received the results of the 1860 presidential election.
 Hearing of the election of Abraham Lincoln, he immediately resigned and left for Charleston, South Carolina.